kimoppalfens/kimoppalfens.github.io/_posts/2021-01-06-Logging in the cloud - Part  3.md

 * Line 25 : Copy of the IME logs
 * Line 45 : Removal of the scheduled task, so it runs just once !

+**Note :** This is just an example set of logfiles you can gather, there could be others of interest in your environment, just add them to the script above.

 ## Validation ##

 At this point, It probably makes sense to test the entire flow before we upload it to Intune.